 Brisket also contains quite a bit of connective tissue because the two muscles of the brisket are worked as the steer stands or moves around in its daily routine.

 Still looking at the above picture, the layer of meat you see on top is the brisket flat.
-You can't see it in this picture, but laying under the flat on the left side is the point, which is the second muscle in a whole brisket.
+You can't see it in this picture, but laying under the flat on the left side is the point, which is the second muscle of the brisket.
 In the next picture the point is a little easier to see.

-On the right end you can see where the grain direction of the meat changes.
-That's the point.
-There's also a narrow vertical line of fat separating the two muscles.
+On the right end of the brisket you can see how the grain direction of the point is different than the grain of the flat.
+There's a narrow vertical line of fat separating the two muscles.

 The flat is a leaner muscle, and is usually less moist and a bit less tender than the fattier point.
 The brisket point is the more tender section of the whole beef brisket.
-It contains a bit more internal marbling than the flat, and less connective tissue.
+It contains a bit more internal marbling than the flat, making it more juicy when cooked.

-When the brisket is all cut up and laying on the serving platter, that's the part that disappears the quickest!
+When the brisket is all cut up and displayed on the serving platter, the point is the part that disappears the quickest in my house!

 You may come across the word "deckle" in your brisket studies.
 Deckle is simply another name for the point.
 The word is sometimes spelled deckel.
 And to add complexity to this name game, in some areas the point is called a brisket "second cut".

 There is a layer of fat on one side of the brisket which can vary in thickness.